drduh/YubiKey-Guide/README.md

 Connect a portable storage device and identify the device path - this guide uses `/dev/sdc` throughout, but this value may differ on your system.

 > [!WARNING]
-> The following `dd` commands overwrite every partition and file on the selected device.
-Check the device path before continuing.
+> The following `dd` commands erase and overwrite the selected device.
+Check the device path before continuing!

 **Linux**